-Respiratory Therapist Program Progression, Remediation and Completion
+Respiratory Therapy Program Progression, Remediation and Completion

-In order to progress in the Registered Respiratory Therapist Program a student must receive a "C" or better grade for all courses in the curriculum.
-In order to achieve a "C" grade in RTH 110 and RTH 120 the student must achieve a numerical average greater than or equal to 75.49% (as in all RTH classes) and, additionally, must pass a minimum number of exams as set forth in the class syllabus.
+In order to progress in the Respiratory Therapy Program a student must receive a "C" or better grade for all courses in the curriculum.
+For all RTH courses, a numerical average greater than or equal to 75.5% will be required.
+Additionally, to achieve a "C" grade in RTH 100, RTH 110 and RTH 120 students must also pass a minimum number of exams as set forth in the class syllabus.

-Remediation for classroom is available in the form of faculty suggestions to improve grades with study strategies, test-taking strategies, tutoring and referral to the Learning Assistance Lab.
+Remediation for classroom learning is available in the form of faculty suggestions to improve grades with study strategies, test-taking strategies, tutoring and referral to the Student Success Center.
 The program does not routinely offer extra credit papers, quizzes, or retake exams to raise a failing grade to passing grade for a class.
+Therefore, students should seek help as soon as the need is recognized.

 Clinic probation is a condition where a student has been deemed either deficient and must remediate before passing the class or has violated one of the conditions stated in the disciplinary actions.
+Additional information on clinic probation and other clinical requirements can be found in the Program Clinical Information and Policies Handbook.

-If the student achieves a "C" or better in the professional courses (RTH prefix), but receives below a "C" grade for BIOL 258 or any of the required general education courses, he/she will need to repeat the BIO 258 achieving a minimum "C" grade prior to being granted advancement in the Respiratory Therapy Program.
+If the student achieves a "C" or better in the professional courses (RTH prefix) but receives below a "C" grade for BIOL 258 that student will need to repeat the BIO 258 achieving a minimum "C" grade prior to being granted advancement in the Respiratory Therapy Program.
+Additional general education classes must be passed as specified by the college to qualify for graduation.